Wasi34/Concert-Mania/README.md

 Concert Mania is a desktop application from where users can get information about upcoming concerts in nearby places.
 Musicophiles can buy tickets for the concert from here easily and enjoy the concert on time.<br/>

-It's a 3rd year 1st semester project.<br/>
+It's a 3rd-year 1st-semester project.<br/>

 # Features
 Users’ Side:<br/>